DDriggs00/mavlinkinterface/readme.md

 ### Absolute (switch)

-This argument causes movement commands to use absolute coordinates and directions, rather than coordinates and directions relative to the submarine.
+This argument causes movement commands to use absolute coordinates and directions, rather than coordinates and directions relative to the drone.

 - When present, direction is relative to magnetic north, depth is relative to the surface, etc.
-- When absent, direction coordinates, depth, and distances are all relative to the submarine's current location and the direction it is facing
+- When absent, direction coordinates, depth, and distances are all relative to the drone's current location and the direction it is facing

 Note: This argument is only relevant where a direction, depth, or coordinates are present